cavani12345/Awesomity-backend-challenge/README.md

 ### Authentication api
-You are highly recommended to create account first, by requesting POST /api/register , then continue with login.
-After authentication is done ,you are now allowed to Request for articles api.
+You are highly recommended to create account first, by requesting POST /api/register , then continue with login via POST /api/login.
+After authentication is done ,you are now allowed to Request for articles api endpoints.

 The following are authentication endpoints